 Napata, the Sudanese capital city of Cush, thrived from the 8th century BCE until the mid-6th.
 Thereafter, Meroë became the Cushite capital until some time around the 10th century CE.
 At one point, the Cushites dominated Egypt.
 They built their own pyramids and disseminated iron technology at spear point throughout Central Africa.
 Founded around 750 BCE, Meroe was destroyed by Ethiopian Aksumites in the 4th century.

-Axum benefited from a climatic interregnum during which two rainy seasons fell on the Abyssinian plateau’s rich volcanic soil and permitted two good crops a year.
+Axum benefited from a climatic interregnum during which two rainy seasons fell on the Abyssinian plateau’s rich volcanic soil and permitted two good crops every year.
 It dominated Red Sea trade from the 7th century BCE until the 7th CE – several centuries after the twin rainy seasons reverted to one per year and starved out that population.

 Wise elders of the Dogon tribe of Mali can point out, to the satisfaction of baffled astronomers, the star (Sirius B, invisible except with a big telescope) from which their tribe descended to Earth.
 Their land has a mound of iron tailings weighing hundreds of thousands of tons.
 According to Professor Vincent Serneels of the Swiss Friburg Institute of Mineralogy and Petroleum Sciences, they manufactured ten or more tons of iron implements each year for centuries, for distribution to the rest of ancient Africa.

 In 612 BCE, Medes and resurgent Chaldeans-Babylonians destroyed the Assyrian capital at Nineveh.
 The clay tablet content of the Sargonid imperial library was fired into ceramic when it burned down.
 A torrent of mud sealed the collection, which was uncovered only recently.